rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v2/getting-started/examples/create-health-monitor.rst

        }
    }

 Congratulations!
-You now have a health monitor for your load balancer configuration.
+You have completed the basic actions for load balancing your configuration.